iRobotEducation/create3_docs/docs/setup/ubuntu2004.md

 1. If you haven't already, download and install [Ubuntu® Server 20.04 64-bit](https://releases.ubuntu.com/20.04/ubuntu-20.04.4-live-server-amd64.iso)[^1].

-1. Once logged in, check to ensure that you are using a UTF-8 locale by typing echo $LANG
+1. Once logged in, check to ensure that you are using a UTF-8 locale by typing

+        echo $LANG
+   and ensuring "UTF-8" is at the end of the returned string.

 1. Execute the following commands to install ROS 2[^2]: